-3.1 INTRODUCTION
+3.1 Introduction

-This chapter presents the 2008, 2020 and 2030 nitrogen oxides (NOx) and reactive organic gas (ROG) emission inventories used in the development of this 2013 Plan.
-The emission inventories account for the types and amounts of pollutants emitted from a wide variety of sources, including on-road motor vehicles and other mobile sources, fuel combustion at industrial facilities, solvent and surface coating usage, and consumer product usage, and emissions from natural sources.
+This chapter presents the 2008, 2020, and 2030 nitrogen oxides (NOx) and reactive organic compounds (ROC) emission inventories used in the development of this 2013 Clean Air Plan (Plan).
+The Santa Barbara County Air Pollution Control District's (District) emission inventories account for the types and amounts of pollutants emitted from a wide variety of sources, including on-road motor vehicles and other mobile sources, fuel combustion at industrial facilities, solvent and surface coating usage, and consumer product usage.

 The inventories presented in this Plan are "planning emissions inventories," commonly referred to as "summer seasonal" inventories.
 A planning inventory accounts for seasonal variation because most exceedances of ozone standards occur during the April to October ozone season.
 It does not include the emissions from natural sources such as biogenics, oil and gas seeps, and wildfires since they are not regulated or controlled through implementation of emission control measures.
-A discussion of natural source emissions, however, is included in Section 3.5 of this chapter in order to provide additional perspective on the overall emission inventory of Santa Barbara County.
+However, this Plan includes a discussion of natural source emissions in Appendix D, in order to provide additional perspective on the overall emission inventory of Santa Barbara County (County).

 The baseline and projected inventories include emissions from two geographical regions: Santa Barbara County and the Outer Continental Shelf (OCS).
-The Santa Barbara County region encompasses all onshore sources of air pollution within Santa Barbara County and the State Tidelands (three miles from the shoreline).
-The OCS region includes pollution sources 25 miles beyond the State Tideland boundary offshore of Santa Barbara County.
+The County region encompasses all onshore sources of air pollution within Santa Barbara County and the State Tidelands (three miles from the shoreline).
+The OCS region includes pollution sources 25 miles beyond the State Tideland boundary offshore of the County.